47 Startups Failed the Same Way

 Timeline showing the 25-month startup codebase decay pattern: months 1-6 everything works, months 7-12 bugs accumulate, months 13-18 new features break old ones, months 19-25 hiring to maintain then death or rewrite.

-An auditor analyzed 47 failed startups’ codebases and the numbers told a consistent story: 91% had zero automated tests , 68% had security vulnerabilities, and 89% had no database optimization.
-But the stats weren’t the worst part - every single codebase followed the same decay curve, answering the question “why startups fail software” with one pattern: technical debt.
+An auditor analyzed 47 failed startups’ codebases and found the same shape every time.
+91% had zero automated tests ; 68% had security vulnerabilities a basic pen test would have caught.
+The stats weren’t even the worst part.
+Every single codebase followed the same decay curve.

 The auditor (Meir Avimelec Davidov of Gliltech Software) published his findings in a Hacker News thread.
 He’d rebuilt systems after these failures.
-Here’s the timeline every founder should memorize:
+Here’s the timeline he found:

 In the first six months, everything works.
 Your MVP shipped on time, the demo impressed your investors, and users started signing up.
-The code looks clean because your team is only touching what matters.
-Bug reports are rare and your dev shop looks solid.
+The code looks clean because your team is only touching what matters - bug reports are rare, your dev shop looks solid.
 You’re thinking about Series A.

 Between months seven and twelve, small bugs appear.
 A dropdown that doesn’t quite work, a confirmation email that’s occasionally late.
 Your dev shop says “we’ll circle back when we have a sprint.”
 You believe them because you also have features to ship.
 The velocity slows a little, but not visibly.
 You add another developer.